 A number of people will scoff at this, or claim that they “meditate on the toilet”.
 Still, the science is clear: meditation has similar effects to antidepressants or anti-anxiety medication.
 Though it’s not easy to become good at it, anyone can start.
 Both inherently religious and completely nondenominational forms of meditation exist.

 One of the effects of anxiety and depression is that you lose the ability to see the forest for the trees.
 There’s some value in the saying about mountains and molehills, but it is also far easier to apply this wisdom when you’re in the right frame of mind.

 Talking to someone who is trained and experience in helping others gain perspective on their problems has been proven to be extremely helpful, although the average bloke at your local probably lacks the necessary education to assist you.
-The NHS may offer such services, and there are now also therapists in nearby areas that you can find online (according to BetterHelp) to connect you with a licensed therapist.
+The NHS may offer such services, and there are now also online resources to connect you with a therapist.

 * * *

 We all have things that we know we should do in daily life…next week or so.
 If you’ve been in a bad mood for several days, though, it’s a mug’s game to treat this state of affairs as something inevitable which you can do nothing about, or simply surrender to it and wait for it to get better by itself.
 While there are pharmaceutical treatment options available, these are not always effective and can have severe side effects.
 Before taking a pill, why not spend as little as twenty minutes a day paying attention to the above aspects of your life – you have nothing to lose, guaranteed.